foxcpp/maddy/README.md

 Compile [cmd/maddy-pam-helper](cmd/maddy-pam-helper) and/or
 [cmd/maddy-shadow-helper](cmd/maddy-shadow-helper).

-Put them into `/var/lib/maddy` and make them setuid (there are also other more restrictive options, check README in the binary directories).
+Put them into `/usr/lib/maddy` and make them setuid root (there are also other more restrictive options, check README in the executable directories).

 Add `use_helper` to `pam` or `shadow` configuration block in your config.

 Modify systemd unit to use less strict sandbox and disable DynamicUser.

 ## Contributing